-Zaleplon Capsules are indicated for the short-term treatment of insomnia.
-Zaleplon has been shown to decrease the time to sleep onset for up to 30 days in controlled clinical studies (see Clinical Trials under CLINICAL PHARMACOLOGY).
+Zaleplon capsules are indicated for the short-term treatment of insomnia.
+Zaleplon capsules have been shown to decrease the time to sleep onset for up to 30 days in controlled clinical studies (see Clinical Trials under CLINICAL PHARMACOLOGY).
 It has not been shown to increase total sleep time or decrease the number of awakenings.

 The clinical trials performed in support of efficacy ranged from a single night to 5 weeks in duration.
 The final formal assessments of sleep latency were performed at the end of treatment.

-Hypersensitivity to Zaleplon or any excipients in the formulation (see also PRECAUTIONS).
+- with hypersensitivity to zaleplon or any excipients in the formulation (see PRECAUTIONS).

 Abnormal Thinking and Behavioral Changes

 A variety of abnormal thinking and behavior changes have been reported to occur in association with the use of sedative/hypnotics.
 Some of these changes may be characterized by decreased inhibition (e.g., aggressiveness and extroversion that seem out of character), similar to effects produced by alcohol and other CNS depressants.
 Other reported behavioral changes have included bizarre behavior, agitation, hallucinations, and depersonalization.
 Amnesia and other neuropsychiatric symptoms may occur unpredictably.

 It can rarely be determined with certainty whether a particular instance of the abnormal behaviors listed above is drug induced, spontaneous in origin, or a result of an underlying psychiatric or physical disorder.
 Nonetheless, the emergence of any new behavioral sign or symptom of concern requires careful and immediate evaluation.